New Zealand Weather in June

 Southern New Zealand (Dunedin and Invercargill) – 80mm

 Best places to visit in June

 Here are some great locations to add to your itinerary during June!

 West Coast – Take a road trip along the West Coast of the South Island during one of its less-rainy months seeing highlights like the Punakaiki Pancake Rocks, the blue waters of Hokitika Gorge, Franz Josef Glacier and more!

 Wellington – With a mix of sightseeing opportunities both indoors and outdoors, there’s a variety of things to do in the capital city whatever the weather!

 Rotorua – Keep warm in the thermal hot pools and geothermal parks of Rotorua.
 Plus, the city has an amazing array of outdoor adventure activities like white water rafting, mountain biking and “Luging”, as well as wet weather options like Ogo, Motion Entertainment and Maori cultural shows.

 Tongariro National Park – Mt Ruapehu is the first ski field to open in New Zealand so if you have to have a taste of New Zealand skiing, this is the place in June.

-Marlborough – Not only does Marlborough have some of the warmest and driest climate on the South Island, it’s perfect for winter days with wine tasting and more foodie experiences.
+Marlborough – Not only does Marlborough have the warmest and driest climate on the South Island, but it’s also perfect for winter days with wine tasting and more foodie experiences.

 For events to check out in June, see New Zealand in June.